AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/implementation.md

 Once the consent screen loads the admin can provide consent to your app or cancel the workflow.
 In either case and even in cases of error, the admin will be redirected back to your application.

-If a `redirect_uri` was not specified in the consent URL or in cases of error, Adobe will redirect the admin to the default redirect URI configured in your credential.
-The default redirect URI can be up to 256 characters.
-It must be a `https` URL and absolute URL without wildcards.
+The default redirect URI is used if no specific `redirect_uri` is passed in the consent URL.
+It is also used in case an error occurs during the consent workflow.

+The default redirect URI must be an absolute HTTPS URL without wildcards, up to 256 characters.
 For example: `https://localhost`, `https://localhost:8000`, `https://example.com/redirect`.

 However, if a `redirect_uri` was specified in the consent URL and matches one of the redirect URL patterns configured in your credential, Adobe will redirect the admin to the specified redirect URL.

-The redirect URL pattern is a comma-separated list of URI path regexs used to validate any `redirect_uri` you request in the consent URL.
+The redirect URL pattern is a comma-separated list of URIs with wildcards used to validate any `redirect_uri` specified in the consent URL.

 The redirect URL pattern can be up to 512 characters.
-It must contain `https` URLs and supports wildcards to club multiple redirect URLs together.
-As each redirect URI pattern is treated as a regex, you must escape periods in the redirect URL patterns (**.**) with **\\**.
-Also for security reasons, wildcards are not allowed in subdomains or HTTP port, they're only allowed in the HTTP path.
-For example: `https://example\\.com/redirect/*`.
+It must contain `https` URLs and supports wildcards to combine multiple redirect URLs together.

+As each redirect URI pattern is treated as a regex, any Periods `.` in the pattern must be escaped as `\\.`.

+For security reasons, wildcards are not allowed in subdomains or HTTP port, they're only allowed in the HTTP path.
+For example: `https://data\\.myapp\\.com/redirect/*`.

 ### Implementing security features during the redirect